Managed IT

 What Is UCaaS (Unified Communications as a Service)?

-What is UCaas?
+What is UCaaS?
 Learn more about unified communications and how it can help streamline your business communications.

 Blog Post

-What is Unified Communications?
+What is a Unified Communications Solution?

-What is UCaaS?
-“Unified Communications as a Service” (aka Unified Communications) is a cloud-based solution model for all a business’ communications applications.
-This will typically combine tools like email, video conferencing, instant messaging, and more into a fully-mobile suite that can be accessed from any device.
+Unified communications is a cloud-based solution for the whole suite of communication applications that a business uses.
+This will typically combine communication tools like email, video conferencing, and instant messaging into a fully mobile suite that can be accessed from any device.

 The Meaning of Unified Communications in Business